smushis/MultiBox/README.md

 If you have any questions or ideas for the GUI, don't hesitate to do an issue!

 ### Future updates that might come (in order of  priority)
+  - Find a way to wrap the text from Twitch or Twitter more correctly
   - Better GUI interface (not as good as I want atm)
   - 7 days weather
   - Better Handling of Exception
+  - Delete @username before tweet printing
   - Buttons to skip music, play/pause/resume, launch a playlist, progress bar of the song
   - Change Avatar border
   - Fix connection of Bluetooth speaker with Raspi 3 (or use cable)